Using Visual Support

 These factors should guide all of the decisions the speaker makes regarding the content, design and style of visual elements of the presentation.

-The Speaker: His/her goals, skills, responsibilities, interests, ethics, etc.
+- The speaker: his or her goals, skills, responsibilities, interests, ethics, etc.

-The Audience: Their self-interest, roles, knowledge, priorities, etc.
+- The audience: its members' self-interest, roles, knowledge, priorities, etc.

 What elements of content will be enhanced by visual display?

 - Structural elements (previews and summaries)